rancher/docs/content/rke/v0.1.x/en/certificate-management/_index.md

 ```

-These CSR files will contain the right Alternative DNS and IP Names for the certificates, you can use them then to sign a certificates from a real CA.
+These CSR files will contain the right Alternative DNS and IP Names for the certificates.
+You can use them then to sign the certificates by a real CA, and then upload to the cluster_certs directory for rke use.